Phanabani/sandpiper/README.md

 Command | Description
 ------- | -----------
-`bio show` | Display all your stored info and their privacy settings `bio delete` | Delete all your stored info
+`bio show` | Display all your stored info and their privacy settings.
+`bio delete` | Delete all your stored info.

 #### Setting your info